steve-perkins/fitnessjiffy-spring/README.md

 (http://steveperkins.com/use-spring-boot-next-project), which was linked from the Spring website and drew a bit of attention in that community.

-If you're looking for a nice robust example application to get started with Spring Boot development, then you've come to right place.
+*If you're looking for a robust sample application to get started with Spring Boot, then you've come to right place.*

 ## Technologies Used